IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo - Appendix.md

 - Has purchased a suite of automata for her personal protection
 - make her look involved with the conspiracy / any attacking monsters
 - Trying to insert her own choice as gyrfalcon's successor - passing old/upcoming exam questions to Myla
-- Studying necromancy to revive failed saltwood, necromantic wards around the hidden cove to prevent Guardians from finding her shipbuilding
+- Studying necromancy to revive failed saltwood
+- Necromantic wards?
 ## Other Guys

 **Mettlewise**: 12 yr old goblin, Merriwink's "evil" twin.
 Owl's star acolyte.
 Prophet, child prodigy. type A, tattletale.
 - Very talented paladin, great at taming/interpreting the birds (powers?)
 - Goody two shoes, tattletale.
 Could get on PCs' heels
-- Uses fighter kites to disperse religious fliers
+- Uses fighter kites to disperse religious fliers - was talking to Owl about a way to promote the temple services more, Owl suggested using the kites
 - how did she win Valespinner? idt by flying talent
 - Angling to become the next Councillor - there's no age requirement.
 Owl wouldn't' mind having a pawn
 - Trying to requisition Kareem's shop to build a new seminary.
 Owl suggested bc the inn is over a major reservoir entrance.
 - May come after players for petty crimes
 - relation with dwarf shopkeep?
-**Assassin**: undead elf ranger bound into Morgana's service
+**Renard Corinsson**: undead elf ranger bound into Morgana's service. assassin
 - play them as a [sharpshooter ranger](https://www.reddit.com/r/DMAcademy/comments/1bm3srp/comment/kw9p4mr/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button)? magic missile crossbow (missilebolt crossbow)?
 - gloomstalker + assassin rogue
 - Ranger working for Moonflowers, investigated strange happenings in the Mirwood and got killed by Onkeioros.
 Moonflowers passed him onto Morgana
 **Isaiah Giltstern**: head of Giltstern trading firm
 - Appearance: mane of dirty gold hair, wide build.
 Gravelly, southern voice.
-- Totally unaware of Morgana's plot.
-Actually very anti war bc he would never get his debts back from Gandras, in addition to losing saltwood source
+- Sponsoring Morgana in her plot to start a war, or at least cause enough trouble that he can gain the upper hand in negotiations
 	- Profess to not want a war bc it might cause difficulties in getting saltwood (Avizallo could just torch everything).
 Also bad for trade.
 - Wants this labor issue resolved so he can buy the saltwood
 - Pressuring Gandras Dol to repay his debts.
 Annoyed at Gandras' inability to suppress saltwood workers